Geeksltd/Olive/docs/Api/ApiClient.md

 #### CachePolicy.FreshOrFail
 Choose this if you only want up-to-date data and want to ignore the cache, even if it means crashing.
 This is how it works:

 * Make a fresh HTTP request and wait for the response.
    * Successful? update the cache file, and return the response.
    * Failed?
 Throw the exception.

-Note: The cache file will still be updated (in case you want to invoke the same Api with a different cache policy in the future).
+Note: The cache file will still be updated, in case you want to invoke the same Api with a different cache policy in the future.

+---

 ## Error handling
 If a call to a Web Api results in an error, by default you will get an exception thrown with the correct error message.